defenseunicorns/uds-package-dubbd/docs/developer-notes.md

 # Developer Notes

-This document provides guidance on how to develop, deploy, and test code changes to DUBBD.
+This document provides more granular guidance on how to develop, deploy, and test code changes to DUBBD.

-A useful reference for inclusion with the contributors guide, once it is made available for this repo.

-## How to build & deploy DUBBD versions

-### Defense Unicorns Big Bang Distro (DUBBD)

-To be provided...

 ### Defense Unicorns Big Bang Distro for AWS (DUBBD-AWS)